Situated cognition: Research methodologies

 The situative perspective is focused on interactive systems in which individuals interact with one another and physical and representational systems.
 Research takes place in situ and in real-world settings, reflecting assumptions that knowledge is constructed within specific contexts which have specific situational affordances.
 Mixed methods and qualitative methodologies are the most prominently used by researchers.

-In qualitative studies, methods used are varied but the focus is often on the increased participation in specific communities of practice, the affordances of the environment that are acted upon by the agent, and the distributed nature of knowing in specific communities.
+In qualitative studies, methods used are varied but the focus is often on increased participation in specific communities of practice, the affordances of the environment that are acted upon by the agent, and the distributed nature of knowing in specific communities.
 A major feature of quantitative methods used in situated cognition is the absence of outcome measures.
 Quantitative variables used in mixed methods often focus on process over product.
 For example, trace nodes, dribble files, and hyperlink pathways are often used to track how students interact in the environment.

 Critiques of situativity

 In "Situated Action: A Symbolic Interpretation" Vera and Simon wrote: " ... the systems usually regarded as exemplifying Situated Action are thoroughly symbolic (and representational), and, to the extent that they are limited in these respects, have doubtful prospects for extension to complex tasks" Vera and Simon (1993) also claimed that the information processing view is supported by many years of research in which symbol systems simulated "broad areas of human cognition" and that there is no evidence of cognition without representation.

 Anderson, Reder and Simon (1996) summarized what they considered to be the four claims of situated learning and argued against each claim from a cognitivist perspective.
 The claims and their arguments were: